gungunfebrianza/Sustainability-Engineering/Sustainability Standards/GRI/GRI 417 Marketing and Labeling.md

 ------

-# GRI 417: Marketing and Labeling - Complete Question Set for AI-Driven Platform
+# GRI 417: Marketing and Labeling

 ## Disclosure 417-1: Requirements for Product and Service Information and Labeling